Nancy Saxton

-Nancy Saxton is a former Salt Lake City Council Member and mayoral candidate.
+Nancy Saxton is an American politician, who is a former Salt Lake City Council Member and mayoral candidate.

 In November 1999, Saxton was elected by the residents of Council District Four to serve a four-year term on the Salt Lake City Council, winning the election by a margin of 51.29% against Linda Lepreau.

 In 2006, Saxton announced her candidacy for Salt Lake City Mayor, but had to withdraw from the race in June 2007 to seek reelection in her City Council seat.
 She eventually lost her re-election bid to Luke Garrott.

 Background

 Saxton moved to Utah in 1978, coming from a small town in Northern California to attend the University of Utah.
 She worked at the University of Utah Medical Center as a respiratory therapist.

 Having a commitment and love for the preservation of historical homes, Saxton and her husband are former owners of Saltair Bed and Breakfast and Anderson Commons Reception Center, having owned and managed five historically significant buildings.

 As a small business owner, Saxton has twice been elected president of the Bed and Breakfast Inns of Utah (as well as vice-chair), serving five terms on the executive board.
 She has made presentations before the Professional Association of Innkeepers International in Reston, Virginia.